MicrosoftDocs/powerquery-docs/powerquery-docs/WaitRetry.md

 ## IsRetry
 Power Query has a local cache that stores the results of previous calls to Web.Contents.
 When polling the same URL for a new response, or when retrying after an error status, you'll need to ensure that the query ignores any cached results.
 You can do this by including the `IsRetry` option in the call to the `Web.Contents` function.
+In this sample, we'll set `IsRetry` to `true` after the first iteration of the `Value.WaitFor` loop.

 ## Value.WaitFor
 `Value.WaitFor()` is a standard [helper function](HelperFunctions.md) that can usually be used with no modification.
 It works by building a List of retry attempts.